 The browser can be customized via the Preferences dialog which can be opened from the application’s main menu.
 The General tab contains preferences that are relevant to the general browsing experience.

-The Fonts & Style, Stored Data, Language and Sync tabs contain preferences that are specific to these areas.
+The Privacy, Appearance and Sync tabs contain preferences that are specific to these areas.

 When you have finished updating your preferences, press the back button at the top-left of the screen to return to the current page.